Sitecore/Sitecore.Demo.Shared/docs/local-nuget-packages.md

 ### Building the Solutions

-1. Open the 3 solutions:
-    1. `Sitecore.Demo.Foundation.sln`
-    2. `Sitecore.Demo.Feature.sln`
-    3. `Sitecore.Demo.Project.sln`
-2. Build the solutions.
+1. Adjust the values in the `cake-config.json` file if needed.
+2. Open a PowerShell prompt as adminstrator.
+3. Run the `.\build.ps1` command.

 ### Generating the Packages